jeffpar/lonedissent/_posts/2019-02-18-let-me-count-the-ways.md

 ### 7. Undocumented Values

-As I've [previously documented](/blog/2018/12/21/), there are some variables, such as [caseOrigin](http://scdb.wustl.edu/documentation.php?var=caseOrigin) containing undocumented values (e.g., 157, 158, 161, etc.)
+As I've [previously documented](/blog/2018/12/21/), there are some variables, such as [caseOrigin](http://scdb.wustl.edu/documentation.php?var=caseOrigin) containing undocumented values (e.g., 157, 158, 161, etc).

 And then there's [lawMinor](http://scdb.wustl.edu/documentation.php?var=lawMinor), a free-form string that has become very problematic.
 Here's a small subset of the values, to give you a sense of the problems: